PiaSommerauer/example_project/README.md

 This project is supposed to provide an example of how you can set up a larger classification project.

+**Think in terms of tasks rather than steps**

+Sometimes, it can be tempting to create a script for each of the steps you need to carry out.
+For instance, a step could be 'extract features from training set' and 'extract featrues from test set'.
+Both of these steps can be seen as the same task: 'extract featrues'.
+Try to divide your project into tasks and match them with the steps you want to carry out.

 ## Data
 The data for this project can be found in the directory data/.